 The logic behind using website visitor numbers

-The more popular a brand is, the higher the website visits are, at least for IT services.
-This is due to the amount of current users and almost-users that are visiting the VPN’s domain for various reasons.
+The more popular a brand is, the higher the website visits are, at least for digital services.
+This is due to the number of current users and almost-users that are visiting the VPN’s domain for various reasons.

-Here we can see Ahref’s own estimates for how much organic monthly traffic the VPN domain brings in.
-Beyond that, it also shows us what the monetary value of that organic traffic is.
-According to Ahrefs:
+SimilarWeb will show us an approximate number of monthly visits.
+While Ahrefs will demonstrate how much organic monthly traffic the VPN domain brings in.
+Beyond that, it also shows us the monetary value of that organic traffic.

 VPN website visitors and traffic value conclusions